On this page:

 Who benefits

 Flows support vegetation in and around important riverside camping areas such as Gunbower Forest and Creek, the Campaspe River and the Lindsay Mulcra Wallpolla islands.
+They can also improve water quality, providing a more enjoyable backdrop for campers.

 Aside from the natural benefits of healthier rivers for communities, we can actively support community benefits in the way water for the environment is stored and delivered.